SantosBright/pwa-react/README.md

 ## demo

+There is the demo link to the app [https://main-weather.netlify.app/](https://main-weather.netlify.app/)

 ### landing page

 So, this is just a simple page with a search input, just enter any city and see the weather info